EddieCornelious/reqache/README.md

 ## Reqache.fetch(url, options)
+#options (object)
+#url (string)
 #options.env - If you choose the 'dev' option, then results will be cached.
 Use 'prod' for normal fetch requests.
 #options.type - The type of data you wish to receive json, text...etc.
 #Other options are the normal fetch compliant options